A discrete extrinsic and intrinsic Dirac operator: The extrinsic Dirac operator

-at any face $\Delta_i$ by assumption, showing that $\mathfrak{X}_q$ is minimal. \end{proof} \begin{remark} We can construct the associated family of a minimal surface by rotating $q_{ij}$ with a constant unit complex number, $q_{ij}\rightarrow e^{\lambda i} q_{ij}$, which is basically equivalent to what we have done in the last section. \end{remark}
+at any face $\Delta_i$ by assumption, showing that $\mathfrak{X}_q$ is minimal. \end{proof} \begin{remark} We can construct the associated family of a minimal surface by rotating $q_{ij}$ with a constant unit complex number, $q_{ij}\rightarrow e^{\lambda i} q_{ij}$, which is basically equivalent to what we have done in \eqref{eqn:family}. \end{remark}